Caravan to Vaccares (1974)

 I often grouse about plot changes that were made when filming good books.
 That won't happen here, as the writers

-and/or producers of Caravan to Vaccares didn't make plot changes — they simply invented an
+and/or producers of Caravan to Vaccares didn't make plot changes — they simply invented an entirely new

-rich man to aid a runaway.
-Situations, confrontations, and even romantic matters are completely
+aid a runaway.
+Situations, confrontations, and even romantic matters are completely unlike those in the book (which

-unlike those in the book (which I reviewed here).
-There isn't even a
+I reviewed here).
+There isn't even a "caravan."

 The lead actors are an odd pairing.
 David Birney, best known for the goofy TV romance series "Bridget Loves

 Bernie," is the rugged and seductive man of action.
 (This was his first feature film.)
-His affections are
+His affections are lavished

-or bedroom romps when villains could still strike at any moment.
+when villains could still strike at any moment.

 Sample of this movie's scintillating dialogue (from memory, as I don't want to watch it again):